KxSystems/docs/docs/ml/automl/userguide/proc.md

 q)count 1_cols freshfeats
 1132
 ```
+!!!Note
+	When running `.aml.run` for FRESH data, by default the first column of the dataset is defined as the identifying (ID) column.
+Instructions on how to amend this can be found [here](../adv/params.md)

 #### Normal

-Normal feature extraction can be applied to "normal" problems, which are independent of time and have one target per row.
+Normal feature extraction can be applied to "normal" problems, which are independent of time and have one target value per row.
 The current implementation of normal feature extraction applies the following feature extraction procedures

 1. Time/date type columns are decomposed into their component parts